A Comprehensive Guide to OKR Goal-Setting: Steps for Success

 What is OKR and Why is It Important?

-Objectives and Key Results (OKR) is a robust goal-setting framework that encourages alignment among employees, fostering collaborative efforts toward common objectives.
+Objectives and Key Results (OKRs) is a robust goal-setting framework that encourages alignment among employees, fostering collaborative efforts toward common objectives.
 The essence of OKR involves defining a bold objective and the key results that will help achieve that objective.

 "Setting goals is the first step in turning the invisible into the visible." — Anthony Robbins